squirephp/squire/README.md

 You can use Composer to install Squire models into your application.
 Each model is available in a variety of languages, and you need only install the ones you will use.

-As an example, you can install the `Squire\Country` model in English:
+As an example, you can install the `Squire\Models\Country` model in English:

 ```
 composer require squirephp/countries-en